 The Presence of God: Many trying out new churches after leaving an apostolic church struggle with thinking other services are "dead" and void of God's presence.

-Studies on 1 Corinthians 12: A series of studies covering some often overlooked truths that Paul shares concerning the giftings of the Holy Spirit.
+Studies on 1 Corinthians 12: A eight part series of studies covering some often overlooked truths that Paul shares concerning the giftings of the Holy Spirit.

 Obedience: Hebrews 13:17: This verse is often misinterpreted to mean one must do whatever the leadership in the church tells them, even with relation to personal matters.
 But how does this line up with what the scriptures teach?